EndPointCorp/end-point-blog/2013/04/24/socat-and-netcat-proxycommand-ssh.html.md

 <span class="gsma">ProxyCommand</span> ssh -q acme socat STDIN TCP:%h:%p
 ```

 After that, everything worked as expected.
-It's perfectly fine to mix socat and
+It’s perfectly fine to mix socat and
-netcat as we've done here; at the end of the day, they are simple dumb pipes
+netcat as we’ve done here; at the end of the day, they are simple dumb pipes
 (although socat allows them to be not so simple or dumb if desired!).
 The arguments
 to socat are simply the two sides of the pipe.
 One is stdin (sometimes written as
 stdio or a single dash), and the other is a TCP connection to a specific host